 That depreciation is especially steep if you purchase a brand-new rig.
 It’s not uncommon for you to lose 10-20% of the purchase price just by buying a factory-fresh vehicle off the lot.
 And if you’re on a budget, that fact can make purchasing a used RV look a lot more attractive.

 But here’s the secret: used campers are often a better bet, and not just financially.
-Given you’re looking at used campers that have been well maintained, are in good repair, and free of water damage, you often get added value from the previous owner’s customizations and fixes.
+Given if you’re looking at used campers that have been well maintained.
+As well as in good repair and free of water damage, you often get added value from the previous owner’s customizations and fixes.

 Think about it.
 A brand-new RV could roll off the factory floor with defects that the dealership wouldn’t know about, having not taken it for an extensive test run.
-But if you buy a rig someone’s already owned for a while, they’ve had the time and experience with it to figure out what works and what doesn’t… and to fix at least a few of those problems.
+But if you buy a rig someone’s already owned for a while, they’ve had the time and experience with it to figure out what works and what doesn’t.

 Don’t get us wrong: it’s totally possible to buy a lemon, especially if you’re looking exclusively at used vehicles.
 And when you make a private purchase, your transaction often lacks protections that may be in place on a traditional dealership floor.